 Get inspired by the online courses

 Udemy and other online courses platforms can be used for topic research too.
-On top of giving you blog post ideas, these will also show you which topics people are so interested in that they will pay to learn about them.
+On top of giving you content ideas, these will also show you which topics people are so interested in that they will pay to learn about them.